 Document Everything – And Do It All the Time

 Document early and document often.
 When you acquire a new property or make significant renovations (like installing a new roof), take detailed photos and videos of its condition and store them in multiple safe places (such as uploading them to a cloud account as well as a hard drive or USB storage).

 This will make any insurance claims process go faster and your public adjuster will thank you – and just in case you’re required to attend an examination under oath, your public adjuster and you will be well prepared.

 It’s a great practice to regularly take pictures of your roof and the rest of your property.
-This is particularly important after any type of maintenance is completed; of course, this in addition to when you first bought it and after any major disaster like a hurricane or a tornado or significant storm, especially one that involves hail, which can cause significant long-term weaknesses that may not be immediately obvious.
+This is particularly important after any type of maintenance is completed; of course, this in addition to when you first bought it and after any major disaster like a hurricane or a tornado, especially one that involves heavy winds, which can cause significant long-term weaknesses that may not be immediately obvious.

 Be sure that your images and videos are clearly stamped with the date and time – there are apps for that of course on iPhone, Android, and Windows phones – and take multiple pictures from as many angles make sense for your home or building.